enrike/ehu-abstractions/readme.txt

 --- To do ---

-- timed_bang : on/of, fix loop
+- timed_bang : on/off, fix loop
-- video recorder
 - cuadrante
 - video does not bang on loop when go_to
 - fix bypass in picture object. should go back to original image when bypass goes off